SirBob01/NEAT-Python/README.md

 # NEAT-Python

-NEAT (NeuroEvolution of Augmenting Topologies) is a _genetic algorithm_ developed by Ken Stanley that applies genetic algorithms to machine learning.
+NEAT (NeuroEvolution of Augmenting Topologies) is an algorithm developed by Ken Stanley that applies _genetic algorithms_ to machine learning.

 1. Generates a population of genomes (neural networks)
 2. Groups genomes into species based on their _genomic distances_